Meet the Ministers

 Natalie Fenimore, Minister of Lifespan Religious Education

-The Rev. Natalie M. Fenimore, Minister of Lifespan Religious Education, was called to Shelter Rock in 2013, having served Unitarian Universalist congregations in Maryland and Virginia as Minister of Religious Education and Parish Minister.
+The Rev. Dr. Natalie M. Fenimore, Minister of Lifespan Religious Education, was called to Shelter Rock in 2013, having served Unitarian Universalist congregations in Maryland and Virginia as Minister of Religious Education and Parish Minister.
 She holds a M.A. from Hood College and a Master of Divinity from Wesley Theological Seminary.
 She is a candidate for the Doctor of Ministry at Wesley Theological Seminary.
 She is a Credentialed Religious Educator, Master’s Level.

 Natalie currently serves on the Board of Trustees of Starr King School for the Ministries.
 She is past-president of the Liberal Religious Educator’s Association and a member of the UU Minister’s Association Professional Guidelines Committee.